nlqthinh/wibuchatbot/README.md

 ### 4. Modify Nana-chan’s Personality (Optional)

+Currently her treat you like her lover.
 To change the personality of Nana-chan, edit the `system_prompt` variable in `chat_logic.py`.
 For example:

 ```python
 system_prompt = "Your name will be Nana-chan, my anime cute girl assistant..."